avramdiy/SPGStockAnalysis/README.md.txt

 - Adjust DF to show organized columns with the correct header names of "Date" "Open" "High" "Low" "Close" "Volume" "OpenInt"

+- Drop the "OpenInt" column

 ### 3rd Commit

+- While keeping the current script, I want to visualize a new route and plot, that shows the average "Open" price for the years 2005 to 2017.
+The Y-axis should indicate the price, and the X-axis should indicate each year.

 ### 4th Commit